How to Customize Protocols

 * Check the integrity of the packet

-* If the length of the packet can be obtained in $buffer, then return the length of the entire packet
+* If the length of the packet can be determined, return the length of the packet in the buffer,

-* If there is an issue with the protocol, returning false will cause the current client connection to be disconnected
+* If there is a problem with the protocol, -1 can be returned, which will disconnect the current client connection

 * @param string $buffer